Milton Keynes Moving Demand Trends: When Moves Take Longer

 4) Why school-run traffic increases scheduling risk

 Queues around schools slow access and block kerbside space.
-Arrivals slip, parking pushes further away, and longer carries extend total loading time.
+Arrivals slip, parking moves farther away and longer carries extend total loading time.

 5) How commuter traffic changes route predictability